Skip to main content

 • selectors should reference configured account ids such as work, alerts, or bot_123456

-• outbound-only surfaces such as webhook, email, Slack, Discord, or Teams should not be described as if they join the same reply-loop supervisor
+• standalone native-serve or outbound-only surfaces such as LINE, Webhook, Email, Slack, Discord, or Teams should not be described as if they join the same reply-loop supervisor

 • when you need the ownership and inspection model without the recipe framing, switch to Gateway And Supervision